Elizabeth Warren Is The Ninth-Most Unpopular Senator, And This Is Why [Opinion]

 That day never came though.
 She never endorsed him.
 She never stood up for him.
 It’s like she spent the near-entirety of the presidential nominating season unsure of what to do while her Progressive constituents were on the streets, fists in the air, feelin’ the bern.

 “I’m ready.
 I am ready to get in this fight and work my heart out for Hillary Clinton to become the next president of the United States — and to make sure that Donald Trump never gets anyplace close to the White House,” Warren said.
-And literally thousands of progressives wept.
+And literally, thousands of progressives wept.

 Angry tears.